Tax Time: Does An RV Qualify for Tax Deductions?

 Limitation for 2018

 Under the new tax bill, state and local tax deductions are capped at $10,000.
-So if you buy an RV in 2018 and plan on taking advantage of the sales tax deduction, you’ll need additional deductions to get over the standard deduction (state income tax deduction, mortgage interest deduction, charitable contributions, etc).
+So if you buy an RV in 2018 and plan on taking advantage of the sales tax deduction on your return due in 2019, you’ll need additional deductions to get over the standard deduction (state income tax deduction, mortgage interest deduction, charitable contributions, etc).

 RV for Business Purposes